Zhengkaluo/GameEngine_PersonalProject/README.md

 };
 ```

-in init function() it has testing data
+in Init function() it has testing data

 ```c++
 void Renderer2D::Init()